On this page...

 Financial Literacy Network

 The Financial Literacy Network was put together as a result of recommendations made by the Financial Literacy Work Team.
 This group works to expand resources, communication and professional development opportunities at the K-12 level around financial literacy in Iowa in order for all Iowans to have the capability to make wise financial decisions.
+Stefanie Wager, Financial Literacy Consultant at the Iowa Department of Education facilitates the group.
 Members of the team include:

 - Abby Wolner, Evelyn Davis Center